tjpullen/BMB_2018/chapter2.md

 The thick line in the middle shows the median value.
 The box around that shows 1st and 3rd quartiles.
 The 'whiskers' reaching outside the box show the overall range of values.

 By definition, a quarter of the values will fall within each quartile.
-Approximately half of the weight values will fall within which interval:
+Approximately half of the weight values will fall within which interval?

 **Tip:** If the plot is too small, resize it by dragging the boundaries.
 Alternatively, click the double arrow symbol in the **Plots** tab to view it in a pop-up window (you may have to allow pop-ups).